Pray With Us

 On some days, we pray for specific vocations in the Church, or for particular groups of people - that hearts may be open to the Lord's call.

 We invite you to join us each day with this prayer.
-As a reminder, we publish our daily intention on Twitter every morning.
+As a reminder, we publish our intention on X/Twitter every morning.

 Most days of the year, there is Adoration of the Blessed Sacrament somewhere in the Archdiocese of Birmingham specifically to pray for an increase in vocations.